Pulses is a scholarly blog supported by Currents in Pharmacy Teaching & Learning.

 Ferris State University College of Pharmacy.
 She oversees introductory and advanced community pharmacy practice experiences along with the P3 direct patient care experience at the College.
 Her work also includes serving as a residency program director for the SpartanNash/Ferris State University PGY1 Community Residency Program, interprofessional education implementation, and chairing the College’s Accreditation and Programmatic Assessment Committee.
 Her scholarship interests include interprofessional education, assessment, APPE readiness, and curriculum quality improvement.

-Simon is Associate Head of the School of Pharmacy and Medical Sciences and a Senior Lecturer in Pharmacy Practice at the University of Bradford in the UK.
+Simon is Interim Head of the School of Chemistry and Biosciences and Associate Professor of Pharmacy Practice in the School of Pharmacy and Medical Sciences at the University of Bradford in the UK.
 He has been in academia since 1997 and teaches across all levels of the Bradford MPharm program.
 During 2011, Simon project managed the development of a new employer-informed, outcomes-based pharmacy curriculum, which is delivered predominantly by Team-Based Learning.
 Simon is an accredited consultant-trainer in Team-Based Learning and more recently set up the European Team-Based Learning Community.
 Simon is a Principal Fellow of the Higher Education Academy, a Fellow of the Royal Pharmaceutical Society, and was awarded a National Teaching Fellowship in 2015.
 In his spare time he enjoys cooking, travelling, walking, swimming and playing bridge.